miralahmadkhan25/Data-Analytics-Science-Internship-Tasks/README.md

 ## Conclusion

 These tasks demonstrate the application of data analysis and machine learning techniques to extract meaningful insights and build predictive models.

+Assignment NO 2
+## Task 1: Term Deposit Subscription Prediction

+**Objective:** To predict whether a bank customer will subscribe to a term deposit campaign.

+**Approach:** Cleaned and preprocessed the dataset, encoded categorical variables, and trained classification models including Logistic Regression and Random Forest.

+**Results and Insights:** Random Forest achieved better performance and identified campaign duration, customer balance, and previous outcomes as important factors influencing subscription decisions.

+---

+## Task 2: Customer Segmentation Using K-Means Clustering

+**Objective:** To segment customers into groups based on income and spending behavior for targeted marketing strategies.

+**Approach:** Performed Exploratory Data Analysis (EDA), applied K-Means Clustering, and used PCA for dimensionality reduction and cluster visualization.

+**Results and Insights:** Successfully identified multiple customer segments including high-spending and low-spending groups, enabling personalized marketing recommendations.

+---

+## Task 5: Interactive Business Dashboard in Streamlit

+**Objective:** To develop an interactive business dashboard for analyzing sales, profit, and customer performance.

+**Approach:** Cleaned and prepared the Global Superstore dataset, developed an interactive Streamlit dashboard with filters and KPI visualizations.

+**Results and Insights:** The dashboard provided clear business insights regarding regional sales performance, profitable categories, and top-performing customers through interactive visualizations.